AElfProject/aelf-docs/docs/legal/terms-of-use/index.md

 **1.11.
 Incorporation of Other Terms.** As between you and aelf, all other terms, conditions, policies, or notices to which you may agree, including but not limited to each of the following, are expressly incorporated into these Terms and Conditions by reference:

  a.
-Our Privacy Policy, available at \[to be inserted when the link is available], which governs our use of any personal data we collect about you or you provide to us, and, under which you consent to our use of your personal information and warrant that all data you provide is accurate (our “Privacy Policy”);
+Our Privacy Policy, available [here](https://docs.aelf.com/legal/privacy-policy/), which governs our use of any personal data we collect about you or you provide to us, and, under which you consent to our use of your personal information and warrant that all data you provide is accurate (our “Privacy Policy”);

  b.
-Our Cookie Policy available at \[to be inserted when the link is available] , which sets out how aelf uses cookies and similar technologies to recognize you when you visit our Website.
+Our Cookie Policy available [here](https://docs.aelf.com/legal/cookie-policy/), which sets out how aelf uses cookies and similar technologies to recognize you when you visit our Website.

  c.
 Any applicable terms, disclosures, and other documents that may be posted on the Site from time to time; and